Suits (American TV series): Season 5 (2015–16)

-Harvey struggles with losing Donna and begins to open up to a therapist about his broken relationship with his mother.
-Louis' insecurity, however, and desire to undermine Harvey create an opening for Jack Soloff, an ambitious partner who Hardman is manipulating.
-Rachel's wedding plans and her relationship with her parents are both overshadowed by Mike's secret.
-Mike and Harvey both resign to protect their future, but Mike is abruptly arrested for fraud.
-More and more people involved realize the allegations are true, and facing tenacious prosecutor Anita Gibbs, Mike accepts a plea bargain, pleads guilty, and turns himself in so that no one else will go to jail.
-At the wedding, Mike tells Rachel that he will not marry her now, but if she still wants him in two years, he will marry her after getting out of prison.
-Harvey escorts him to prison, making their last few goodbyes.
+Harvey struggles with losing Donna and begins to open up to his therapist Paula Agard about his broken relationship with his mother.
+Louis's insecurity and desire to undermine Harvey create an opening for Jack Soloff, an ambitious partner whom Hardman is manipulating.
+Rachel's wedding plans and her relationship with her parents are overshadowed by Mike's secret.
+Mike and Harvey both resign to protect their future and the firm's respectively, but Mike is abruptly arrested for fraud.
+More and more people involved realize the allegations are true, and facing tenacious federal prosecutor Anita Gibbs, Assistant US Attorney for the US Attorney's Office for the Southern District of New York, Mike accepts a plea bargain, pleads guilty, and turns himself in so that no one else will go to jail.
+Mike and Rachel decide to get married before he is imprisoned.
+At the wedding, Mike realizes that it isn't right and tells Rachel that he will not marry her now, but if she still wants him in two years, he will marry her after getting out of prison.
+Harvey escorts him to prison, saying their last few goodbyes.
+Jessica, Louis, and Donna return to the firm, but find every employee has left for another firm.

 Season 6 (2016–17)

 A two-year prison sentence puts Mike at the mercy of Frank Gallo, an inmate with a grudge against Harvey.
 At Pearson Specter Litt, few employees remain to help.
-Rachel works an Innocence Project case for her law professor; Jessica assists pro bono but is distracted from matters at the firm and chooses to leave her position to pursue her own life.
-Mike's cellmate proves pivotal in a deal for Mike's freedom, which he ultimately wins when he secretively catches a murder attempt by Frank on camera.
-He struggles with his fraud being public knowledge but obtains a job at a legal clinic.
-Harvey helps both Rachel and Mike pass the bar and persuades Mike to come back to the firm.
+Rachel works an Innocence Project case for her law professor at Columbia University; Jessica assists pro bono but is distracted from matters at the firm and chooses to leave to pursue her own life.
+Mike's cellmate Kevin Miller proves pivotal in a deal Harvey made with Sean Cahill, in which Mike turns on Kevin in order for Sean to get to his father-in-law, investment firm head William Sutter, for fraud in exchange for Mike's freedom, which he ultimately wins when he secretly catches a murder attempt by Frank on camera.
+He struggles with his fraud being public knowledge but obtains a job as legal consultant/supervisor at a legal clinic called Eastside Legal Clinic.
+Harvey helps both Rachel and Mike pass the bar and persuades Mike to return to the firm.